pytroll/pyresample/docs/source/geometry_utils.rst

    If you have several `grid_mappings` in your CF file, be specific which one you want to access with the 1st or 2nd call form.

+Although a recommended practice, it cannot be trusted that the 'y' and 'x' axes are in the last two dimensions of a CF variable.
+This is because the CF convention does not impose the order of the dimensions of a variable. ``load_cf_area()`` will effectively look for the variables holding the `x` and `y` coordinates of the Earth mapping projection, not based on the order of the dimensions of the CF variable.

 **Access to additional info from the CF file:**

 Not all relevant information can be stored in the ``AreaDefinition`` object.
 For example, it can be useful to know